shelby-garrison/NOSH/README.md

 cd backend
 npm install
 ```
--Specify your MongoDB URI in `server.js` or create a `.env` file containing the same
+-Specify your MongoDB URI in `server.js` or create a `.env` file containing the same.
 Either set up a MongoDB cluster or configure a replica set if you're running MongoDB locally, as Change Streams only work with replicated deployments.

 - Start the backend: